On the normality of the concatenated Fibonacci constant: Base- experiments

 \subsection{Summary}

 The base-$2$ and base-$10$ experiments are mutually consistent and point to the same conclusion: the concatenated Fibonacci constant $\FF$ is numerically consistent with the behavior expected of a normal number at the scales tested.
-The positional decomposition in both bases shows that the Benford-biased leading digits and the Pisano-periodic trailing digits of each $F_{n}$ create a deterministic boundary pattern that is massively non-uniform in isolation, but this boundary layer comprises less than $0.006\%$ of all blocks and has no discernible effect on the overall digit distribution.
+The positional decomposition in both bases shows that the Benford-biased leading digits and the Pisano-periodic trailing digits of each $F_{n}$ create a deterministic boundary pattern that is massively non-uniform in isolation, but this boundary layer comprises less than $0.006\%$ of all blocks at $N = 500{,}000$---a fraction that is $O(1/N)$ and tends to $0$ as $N \to \infty$---and has no discernible effect on the overall digit distribution.

 In base $10$, the pooled middle blocks are fully consistent with uniformity at every block length tested.
-In base $2$, Good's serial statistic on the pooled middle blocks is formally significant only at $k=2$ (and not at $k=3,4$), with absolute deviations comparable to those in base $10$ and no larger than $2\times 10^{-6}$, so this residual signal should be interpreted cautiously.
+In base $2$, Good's serial statistics on the pooled middle blocks are not significant at any tested block length; the only formally significant interior signal is a single-bit imbalance of relative size $4.4 \times 10^{-6}$ ($p = 0.0095$), microscopic in absolute terms and detectable only because of the enormous aggregate sample, so it should be interpreted cautiously.
 Taken together, the pooled interior blocks are very close to uniform and the boundary effects account for essentially all of the visible structured deviation.
-We emphasise that this is an aggregate statement across all Fibonacci numbers; the experiments do not establish that each individual $F_{n}$ has uniform interior digits, which is the content of condition~(iii) and remains open.
+We emphasize that this is an aggregate statement across all Fibonacci numbers; the experiments do not establish that each individual $F_{n}$ has uniform interior digits, which is the content of condition~(iii) and remains open.
 Numerical evidence cannot settle the question, which depends on the asymptotic behavior of $F_{n}$ for $n$ arbitrarily large.
 The data, however, provide no hint of the kind of persistent bias that would rule out normality.